Ergonomic Works

 2. Full Body Side View (Right Side)

-* Setup: Position the camera to your right side, approximately 6-10 feet away, directly perpendicular to your body. * What to Show: * Your full body from head to toe. * Your monitor, keyboard, mouse, and the side profile of your chair. * Focus: This shot is essential for your ergonomic assessment, as it facilitates a thorough remote ergonomic evaluation of your posture.
-It captures angles of your back, neck, arms, and legs, highlighting their interaction with your equipment during the workstation evaluation.
+* Setup: Position the camera to your right side, approximately 6-10 feet away, directly perpendicular to your body. * What to Show: * Your full body from head to toe. * Your monitor, keyboard, mouse, and the side profile of your chair. * Focus: This shot is essential for your ergonomic assessment, as it allows for a thorough remote ergonomic evaluation of your posture.
+It effectively captures angles of your back, neck, arms, and legs, showcasing their interaction with your equipment during the workstation evaluation.

 3. Full Body Side View (Left Side) - Optional but Recommended